markallisongit/blog/content/posts/2022/setup-ipv6-pfsense-zen/index.md

 ## Reboot

-You will need to reboot your router at this point.
-When it comes back up check your WAN ip addresses and WAN gateways have IPv6 addresses.
+You should reboot your router at this point, I didn't do this at first and found that the router did not respond to router solicitations.
+When it comes back up check your WAN IP addresses and WAN gateways have IPv6 addresses.
 Your LAN interface should also have a static public IP now.

 {{< image src="2022-10-03_23-24-31.jpg" caption="Provide DNS via radvd" >}}